anthonycorletti/snok/README.md

 - Production ready deployment stacks with `nix`, `docker`, `skaffold` and `kustomize`
 - AI framework integrations with `pytorch` and `langchain`
 - Documentation site generation with `mkdocs`
+- Configure and set up monitoring with services like `sentry` and `logz`, or with DIY `opentelemetry`.

 Check out the latest [issues](https://github.com/anthonycorletti/snok/issues) and [pull requests](https://github.com/anthonycorletti/snok/pulls) to see what's coming soon!